 - In "Gonzee's Playhouse Channel", Kermit and Scooter use paper bag puppets to play the respective roles of "Kert" and "Bernie" on Sesame Seed Boulevard.
 When Kert can't sleep, he tries to count sheep, but Bernie finds this a bad idea, since Scooter is allergic to sheep.
 When the sheep jump over the beds, Scooter sneezes, causing his Bernie puppet to fly off his hand.

-- In Sheep in the Big City, Sheep once got a job jumping over a fence to help insomniacs fall asleep.
+- In the Sheep in the Big City episode "Be Still My Bleating Heart", it is shown that one of the jobs Sheep does to make ends meet has him jumping over a fence to help insomniacs fall asleep.

 - In The Penguins of Madagascar, Mort attempts to sleep while obsessed with touching King Julien's feet.
 He counts sheep, but those quickly turn into disembodied feet.